aman-saurabh/wordpress-kubernetes-statefulset-deployment/README.md

 https://aws.amazon.com/premiumsupport/knowledge-center/eks-load-balancer-controller-subnets/
 https://aws.amazon.com/premiumsupport/knowledge-center/eks-vpc-subnet-discovery/

 2.)
-For provisioning of persistent volumes to work :- We will need to setup Amazon EBS CSI driver.
+For dynamic provisioning of persistent volumes to work :- We will need to setup Amazon EBS CSI driver.
 You can check following link for help. https://aws.amazon.com/premiumsupport/knowledge-center/eks-persistent-storage/
 ***********************************************************************************************************

+Note :- Here we have also created pvol.yaml to create persistent volume manually.
+But this will not work with statefulsets, so we have setup dynamic provisioning of persistent volume.

 Create a namespace :-
 kubectl create namespace stateful-deployment